aumouvantsillage/TablaZinc/README.md

 --------------------------------------------------------------------------------------------
 ```

-* `tablazinc-finger-distance.mzn` attempts to minimize the distance between
+* `src/tablazinc-finger-distance.mzn` attempts to minimize the distance between
   finger locations for consecutive notes.
 This version can take several minutes to complete
   with the default solver, even for such a short melody.